Mediterranean Diet for Menopause: Your Body Changed. Your Eating Should Too

 2: Mood, Anxiety, and Brain Health

-Mood shifts, anxiety, low motivation, and that “wired but tired” feeling are incredibly common during the menopause transition.
-While food is never the whole story, what you eat does influence inflammation, neurotransmitters, and how well your brain tolerates stress.
+While food is never the whole story, what you eat does affect inflammation, and how well your brain handles stress.

 In a large study of over 3,000 adults, people who most closely followed a Mediterranean eating pattern reported lower rates of depression, anxiety, and stress—with fruits and vegetables showing especially strong benefits.